afavalos93/tanks/README.md

 tanks
 ======

-Multiplayer tank game developed in nodejs.
+Multiplayer tank game originally developed with nodejs by rubentd.

+Modified to be deployed on Heroku by me.

-You can play it [here](http://45.55.165.9:8082) (Sometimes it's online)
+You can play it [here](https://multiplay.herokuapp.com/)